aorti017/pygenius/README.md

 Program Overview
 ----------
-PyGenius is an API that can be used to access that data available at http://rap.genius.com by utilizing their private API.
+PyGenius is a library that can be used to access that data available at http://rap.genius.com by utilizing their private API.

 Classes